 The Colorado High School Music Competitions returns for 2023!
-The competition is accepting video submissions through February 3, 2023.
+The competition is accepting video submissions through February 5th (we extended it a couple days!).
 Finalists will be selected from the video submissions and will been invited to the final live competition on Friday March 10th at 3:30pm at the King Center Recital Hall on the Auraria Campus.
 Family, friends, and visitors are welcome to attend this event for free.
 Please see additional competition details below.

 Who is eligible?

 Why does CU Denver host the high school songwriting competition?

 To celebrate the musical talent of all the high school musicians in Colorado and to provide a platform for these young artists to demonstrate their music.
 We hope that this competition will provide inspiration to young, contemporary musicians!
 The event will also help the CU Denver Music & Entertainment Industry Studies (MEIS) Department to identify and connect with potential future students.

 Just create a music video of yourself or your band playing a song that you wrote.
 We do require a video and not just an audio file.
 It is important to our judges to actually see you playing the music.
 Please note that you don't need a nice video camera to record your video.
 Even a phone camera should work.
 We do encourage you to do your best to maximize sound quality but, again, we emphasize that expensive sound equipment isn't needed.
 The 2023 Submission Form will go live now!

 Once we have received all of video submissions by February 5th 2023, our judges will review the applicants and choose the finalists.
 All of the finalists will be invited to perform live at the King Center Recital Hall on the CU Denver campus on March 10th, 2023 at 3:30pm.

 Just reach out to Dave Walter at email@example.com or 303-315-7487

 Congratulations to the 2022 Colorado High School Music Competition Winners!